MicrosoftDocs/PowerShell-Docs-PSGet/powershell-gallery/powershellget-3.x/PowerShellGet/PowerShellGet.md

 Module Guid: 1d73a601-4a6c-43c5-ba3f-619b18bbb404
 Module Name: PowerShellGet
 ms.custom: v3-beta20
-ms.date: 04/03/2023
+ms.date: 04/10/2023
+schema: 2.0.0
+title: PowerShellGet
 ---
 # PowerShellGet Module

 ## Description

 PowerShellGet is a module with commands for discovering, installing, updating and publishing PowerShell artifacts like Modules, DSC Resources, Role Capabilities, and Scripts.

-This documentation covers the latest preview version PowerShellGet v3.
+This documentation covers the latest preview version **PowerShellGet** v3.

+> [!IMPORTANT]
+> Windows PowerShell 5.1 comes with version 1.0.0.1 of **PowerShellGet** preinstalled.
+This version
+> of PowerShellGet has a limited features and doesn't support the updated capabilities of the
+> PowerShell Gallery.
+To be supported, you must update to the latest version.

 ## PowerShellGet Cmdlets